 Detecting and Preventing Asylum Fraud

-- Robust legal frameworks: Enacting and enforcing clear, precise legislation that criminalizes asylum fraud, with penalties carefully calibrated to deter fraudulent conduct while safeguarding the rights and dignity of legitimate refugees and asylum seekers.
+- Robust legal frameworks: Enacting and enforcing clear, precise legislation that criminalizes asylum fraud, with penalties carefully calibrated to deter fraudulent conduct while protecting the rights and dignity of legitimate refugees and asylum seekers.
 Such frameworks should incorporate procedural safeguards, including mechanisms for appeals and protections against wrongful accusations, to uphold due process and prevent miscarriages of justice.

 - Public awareness campaigns: Designing targeted educational initiatives to inform both asylum seekers and the general public about the legal criteria for asylum, ethical responsibilities, and the serious consequences of submitting fraudulent claims.
 These campaigns foster a culture of compliance, transparency, and respect for the asylum system, which is essential for its long-term sustainability and public trust.